Opinion | The media fails to meet the moment

 First, rather than ask tough questions on a slew of policy issues, White House reporters comically allot a good deal of the 45 minutes in the daily briefings to ask what President Biden is thinking about impeachment, why he is not watching and why he won’t tell them what he is thinking and watching.
 How can he not tell us?
-Hmm, maybe because he is fighting a myriad of historic crises.
+Hmm, maybe because he is fighting myriad historic crises.
 Don’t we deserve to hear his views?
 No. Isn’t he really watching?
 No, he takes his job seriously.

 This fixation is childish, but worse, it’s a poor substitute for asking questions on things that matter.
 For example, we need the media to examine the true state of state finances, especially those controlled by obstructionist Republicans, and the effect that the new administration’s return to a values-based foreign policy is having on dissidents and their oppressors.
 Where is the coverage of the toll that long-term unemployment is having on individuals and communities?